pehapkari/pehapkari.cz/statie/source/_posts/2017/2017-02-18-symfony-validator-conditional-constraints.md

 ### Improving the validation result

 Prior to Symfony 3.2 there was a drawback to this solution.
-Symfony/Validator runs the groups from a GroupSequence one by one and if one and skips the rest if one fails.
+Symfony/Validator runs the groups from a GroupSequence one by one and skips the rest if one fails.
 It was not possible to get all of the violations at once, just the first group with any failure.
 With my pull request that was accepted into Symfony 3.2 it is now possible to validate multiple validation groups in each step.
 If you only use one step you can get all violations at once.

 ```php
 use Symfony\Component\Validator\Constraints as Assert;